samuel-jimenez/GramEditor/CONTRIBUTING.md

 It should go without saying but AI is strictly banned from this project.

-## Bird's-eye view of Galadriel
+## Bird's-eye view of the code base

 The [glossary](docs/src/development/glossary.md) lists and explains some of the structures and terms you will see throughout the codebase.

-Galadriel is made up of several smaller crates - let's go over those you're most likely to interact with:
+The editor is made up of several smaller crates.
+This is an incomplete list of crates and their use.

 - [`gpui`](/crates/gpui) is a GPU-accelerated UI framework which provides all of the building blocks for the UI.
 - [`editor`](/crates/editor) contains the core `Editor` type that drives both the code editor and all various input fields.
 It also handles a display layer for LSP features such as Inlay Hints or code completions.